Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

 ## 14 octobre
 - rayan ~  3h
-     - I creatd a scipt that extract all mitocondrial files from the, i installed biopytonin inside the work environement and advenced the scipt for blasting all the mitocondrial genome and cutting them so they all start at the same genes for future alignment
+     - I creatd a scipt that extract all mitocondrial files from the complete genome files, the script work by copying the recrd containing "mitochondrion" in it because Other genome without it have their mitochondrion genome dispatched in diffrent scafold. and created the draft of a scipt for blasting all the mitocondrial genome and cutting them so they all start at the same genes for future alignment.
+I put the blast program inside the Blast+ files so we can process it in local with out own database of micodrial genes withpout depending of an extern servor than can go down

+## 15 octobre
+ - rayan ~ 1h30
+ I tried to install biopython into the conda environment unsuccesfully, it installed inside my path instead of the python path in conda even with "conda install"

 ## 17 octobre